Disaster Relief

 Disaster Payment Deferral

-At the end of a disaster-related forbearance period, if the hardship has been resolved and the eligible borrower is still unable to make payments, you may offer a Disaster Payment Deferral.
+At the end of a disaster-related forbearance period, if the hardship has been resolved and the eligible borrower is able to resume making payments but unable to afford a reinstatement or repayment plan, you may offer a disaster payment deferral.

 See 9203.26 Disaster Payment Deferral for details and requirements, and our guide to Payment Deferral for more information.

 After forbearance, if an eligible borrower is no longer able to make their monthly payments due to a disaster, a Flex Modification may be a solution.
 The goal of a Flex Modification is to achieve a 20% reduction in the monthly payment.
-A Flex Modification will extend the term out to 40 years.
+A Flex Modification may extend the term out to as many as 40 years.

-See Guide Section 9206.10: Determining the Terms of a Freddie Mac Flex Modification.
+See Section 9206.10: Determining the Terms of a Freddie Mac Flex Modification.

 Data Entry

-Workout Prospector® or Resolve® are used to identify workout options and submit the information to Freddie Mac.
+Workout Prospector® or Resolve® is used to identify workout options and submit the information to Freddie Mac.

 Note: Workout Prospector is in the process of being replaced by Resolve®.